Category: Harassment Policies

 - Displaying negative or offensive posters or pictures about a legally protected characteristic;

-- Electronic communications, such as e-mail, text messaging and internet use, that violate this Policy.
+- Electronic communications, such as e-mail, text messaging and internet use, that violate the Policy on Discrimination and/or Harassment.

 Download full policy